Venture capital

 Other VCs consider whether the founders have the vision and expertise to grow a business.

-A useful tip for entrepreneurs is to think about what sector they’re in and then work out if the product within the sector is the unique selling proposition (USP) or if they are the USP.
+A useful tip for entrepreneurs is to think about what sector they’re in and then work out if the product within the sector is the unique selling proposition (USP) or if they themselves are the USP.

 Board seats